Ethernet

 PHY Driver

-Configures external PHY transceiver, manages Auto-negotation.
+Configures external PHY transceiver, manages Auto-negotiation.

 Platform Specific